Marija-Kov/Workout-Mate/README.md

 };

-# Frontend
+## Frontend

 Written in React using create-react-app.

+## React router

+- What do I know about React router except how to set it up?
 ## Fetching data from the backend

-A page file needs to fetch data from the backend in order to show it to the client.
+The page needs to fetch data from the backend in order to show it to the client.
 Fetch method takes in the path (string) of the page and once it succeeds, the data is set as the earlier created state.
 This state has access to the properties that have been defined in the Model and passed to the req.body on the backend.